the mountains of Great Basin

 • 2 hours 45 minutes

-It’s unique too, that instead of being above the canyon looking down – as is the case in many parks – you are actually in the canyon this time.
+It’s also unique that instead of being above the canyon looking down.
+Like at the Grand Canyon and many other parks, you are actually inside the canyon or Zion Canyon, and surrounded by the cliffs and peaks.

 the view of the road and pink mountains in Zion National Park